 Michael Neuman and Wil Zonneveld

-Wil Zonneveld is full professor of Urban and Regional Planning in the Department of Urbanism, Faculty of Architecture and the Built Environment, TU Delft.
-The subject of his 1991 PhD thesis was the conceptualisation of space and territory in Dutch regional and national planning.
-This subject has been addressed many times since then, extending analyses to include transnational and European levels of scale, with a strong emphasis on visualisation and connections with governance capacity.
+Wil Zonneveld is Full Professor of Urban and Regional Planning in the Department of Urbanism, Faculty of Architecture and the Built Environment, TU Delft.
+The subject of his 1991 PhD thesis was the conceptualization of space and territory in Dutch regional and national planning.
+This subject has been addressed many times since then, extending analyses to include transnational and European levels of scale, with a strong emphasis on visualization and connections with governance capacity.

 "This book brings together a diversity of chapters dealing with theoretical advances and practical innovations in the newly emerging field of regional design.
 These chapters cover an exceptionally broad international and thematic range of questions.
 As the editors and contributors argue, existing political administrations, from the local to the national, are ill-equipped to deal with the mounting problems of institutional and spatial design in the exploding city-regions, mega-regions and bio-regions of the contemporary world.
 The book offers many penetrating insights into these problems and offers much new thinking about critical issues of governance.
 It is destined to be widely read by academics, practitioners and students."